 Public libraries improving people’s lives

-Tell us your story and enter a competition to win US$1,500!
+Tell us your story and enter a competition to win a prize of US$1,500!

-We wish to recognize public libraries that are improving people’s by offering innovative services that contribute to any of the following development issues:
+The award recognizes public libraries that are improving people’s lives by offering innovative services using ICT to contribute to any of the following issues:

-- Climate change and other issues affecting the environment
+- Climate change and any other issues affecting the environment;

 Note - the list below includes just a few ideas and examples of libraries using ICT to address development issues.
 Please do not be limited by this list.